• Level of education

 • Analysis and interpretation of tectonic objects and processes (part 2): ductile deformation

-• Deformation micro-mechanisms: cataclastic creep, dynamic recrystallization and diffusion.
+• The micro-mechanisms of deformation: cataclastic creep, dynamic recrystallization, and diffusion.
 Shear criteria.

-Summary description of TD sessions and number of hours associated with each session
+Brief description of tutorial sessions and number of hours associated with each session

-• Stereo reports 1/2: objects and axes of principal stresses - Brittle deformation: styloliths, tension cracks, faults and striations.
+• Stereo reports 1/2: objects and axes of principal stresses - Brittle deformation: stylolites, tension cracks, faults, and striations.
 Tilting (rotation) of layers.
-Links with tectonic regime.
-1h30.
+Links with the tectonic regime.
+1.5 hours.

-• 2/2 stereo reports: objects and axes of main deformation - Ductile deformation: schistosity and lineation; superposition and crenulation; folds, axes and axial planes; flank tilting around the fold axis.
-1h30.
+• 2/2 stereo reports: objects and axes of main deformation - Ductile deformation: schistosity and lineation; superposition and crenulation; folds, axes, and axial planes; tilting of flanks around the fold axis.
+1.5 hours.

-• Geological map of Lavelanet or Mas-d'Azil: cross-section from map extracts.
-3h.
+• Geological map of Lavelanet or Mas-d'Azil: cross-section based on map extracts.
+3 hours.

 No land